 We are open rain or shine.
 We are predominantly an outdoor venue, so please wear suitable clothes (and footwear) to walk between exhibits.
 Don’t forget a hat and sunscreen in the warmer months, and pack an umbrella in case of wet weather.
-The Zoo Shop sells ponchos, hats & sunscreen in case you forget them.
+The zoo gift shop sells ponchos, hats & sunscreen in case you forget them.
 Most animals don’t mind the rain, but on very hot days, some animals may be less active as they look for shade.
-There will be no refunds due to inclement weather or animals resting or sleeping.
+Refunds will not be offered for inclement weather or animals resting or sleeping.

 Walk don't ride

-Only people in wheelchairs and kids in strollers get to ride around the Zoo.
-Bikes, (including three wheelers for toddlers) scooters, skateboards, wagons, roller-shoes/skates/blades, and the like are prohibited.
-Electric Scooters are permitted, however, while the Aquarium is fully accessible, there are areas within the Zoo grounds that have difficult access due to slopes or gravel paths.
+Wheelchairs and prams/strollers are permitted within the zoo.
+Bikes (including three wheelers for toddlers), scooters, skateboards, wagons, roller-shoes/skates/blades are prohibited.
+Electric Scooters are permitted, however, while the Aquarium is fully accessible, there are areas within the zoo grounds that have difficult access due to slopes or gravel paths.

-As we are a quarantine facility, members of the public are prohibited from bringing any animal(s) onto the grounds or into the car park at any time.
-Pets, leashed or unleashed, are not allowed in the park or car park.
-In hot weather, it is dangerous to leave a pet closed up in a vehicle.
+As we are a quarantine facility, members of the public are prohibited from bringing any pets/animal(s) onto the grounds or into the car park at any time.
+In hot weather, it is dangerous to leave a pet locked in a vehicle.
 Please leave your pets at home.
-Service dogs are not permitted.
-This is due to quarantine restrictions and safety risks to Zoo animals and staff and to the assistance animals and their users.
+We regret to advise that service dogs are not permitted.
+This is due to quarantine restrictions and safety risks to zoo animals and staff.

-To decrease fire hazard and ensure the safety and health of visitors, staff, and animals, smoking is not permitted in the public areas at the National Zoo.
-However, there is a designated smoking area behind Meerkats and in the Car Park.
+To decrease fire hazard and ensure the safety and health of visitors, staff, and animals, smoking is not permitted in the public areas at the zoo.
+However, there are designated smoking areas located on your zoo map.